-The point in time by reference to which the Net Asset Value of the Trust is calculated which, unless otherwise specified by the Directors of the Manager in consultation with the Investment Manager (and notified in advance to Unitholders) with the approval of the Trustee, shall be 12 noon (GMT) on the relevant Dealing Day.
+The point in time by reference to which the Net Asset Value of the Trust is calculated which, unless otherwise specified by the Directors of the Manager in consultation with the Investment Manager (and notified in advance to Unitholders) with the approval of the Trustee, shall be 12 noon (Dublin time) on each Dealing Day.
+For Regulated Markets where the primary exchanges are open on the relevant Dealing Day, the price at 12 noon (Dublin time) will be used and for Regulated Markets where the primary exchanges are closed, the latest mid price will be used.